gruntjs/grunt-contrib-qunit/README.md

 The amount of time (in milliseconds) that grunt will wait for a QUnit `start()` call before failing the task with an error.

 #### inject
-Type: `String`
+Type: `String`|`Array`
-Default: (built-in)
+Default: `phantomjs/bridge.js`

+One or multiple (array) JavaScript file names to inject into the html test page.

-Path to an alternate QUnit-PhantomJS bridge file to be injected.
+Path to the QUnit-PhantomJS bridge file(s) to be injected.
+You may want to inject something different than the provided QUnit-PhantomJS bridge, or to inject more than just the provided bridge.
 See [the built-in bridge](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/phantomjs/bridge.js) for more information.

 #### httpBase
-Type: `String`
+Type: `Boolean`
 Default: `false`

 Create URLs for the `src` files, all `src` files are prefixed with that base.

 #### console
-Type: `boolean`
+Type: `Boolean`
 Default: `true`

 Set to false to hide PhantomJS console output.